 Services that are covered for you What you must pay when you get these services Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
-Prior-authorization and referral are required. \$0 copay for Medicare-covered individual and group sessions.
-Outpatient rehabilitation services Covered services include physical therapy, occupational therapy, and speech language therapy.
+Prior authorization and referral may be required. \$0 copay for Medicare-covered individual and group sessions.
+Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
 Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-Prior-authorization and referral are required. \$0 copay per visit for Medicare-covered physical therapy, occupational therapy, and speech/language therapy.
+Prior authorization and referral may be required. \$0 copay per visit for Medicare-covered physical therapy. \$0 copay per visit for Medicare-covered occupational therapy. \$0 copay per visit for Medicare-covered speech/language therapy.
 Outpatient substance abuse services Covered services include intensive and traditional counseling for the treatment of drug or alcohol dependence without the use of pharmacotherapies.
-Prior-authorization and referral are required. \$0 copay for Medicare-covered individual and group sessions.
+Prior authorization and referral may be required. \$0 copay for Medicare-covered individual and group sessions.
 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-Prior-authorization and referral are required. \$0 copay for Medicare-covered outpatient surgery in an ambulatory surgical center. \$0 copay for Medicare-covered outpatient surgery in a hospital.
-Over-the-counter (OTC) items We cover up to \$64 every month for your OTC items.
-The OTC benefit amount does not carry over month to month.
+Prior authorization and referral may be required. \$0 copay for Medicare-covered outpatient surgery in a hospital. \$0 copay for Medicare-covered outpatient surgery in an ambulatory surgical center.
+Over-the-counter (OTC) items We cover up to \$75 every month for your OTC items.
+The OTC benefit amount does not roll over to the next month or year.
 You must place your order from the plan-approved OTC Formulary.
 The OTC Formulary is provided in your enrollment welcome package and available on our website (www.healthsun.com).
 For more information on placing your OTC order with the plan, call us at 1-855-963-0400.
-TTY: 1-877-206-0500. \$0 copay for planapproved OTC items. \$64 is the monthly maximum benefit amount covered by the plan.
+TTY: 1-877-206-0500. \$0 copay for plan-approved OTC items. \$75 maximum monthly plan benefit for your OTC items.
 Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
 Note: Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.
-Prior-authorization and referral are required. \$0 copay for Medicare-covered services.
+Prior authorization and referral may be required. \$0 copay for Medicare-covered services.